 I know I do, and it’s awesome when I already have a healthy breakfast (like these spinach egg muffins!) ready-to-go in the fridge.

-Let’s be honest, most of us do not want to get up even 5 minutes earlier in the morning in order to make a healthy breakfast.
+Let’s be honest, most of us don’t want to get up even 5 minutes earlier in the morning in order to make a healthy breakfast.
 I’m totally with you!

-So on those mornings when you snooze just one time too many and find yourself rushing out the door, you’ll be thankful you prepared a batch of these healthy egg muffins ahead of time!
+So on those mornings when you snooze just one time too many and find yourself rushing out the door, you’ll be thankful you prepared a batch of these low-carb, keto, and veggie-loaded egg cups ahead of time!

-My husband, Cohl, is notorious for cutting it almost TOO close as he rushes to work in the morning.
+My husband is notorious for cutting it almost TOO close as he rushes to work in the morning.